math-a3k/tradero/docs/running.rst

     > docker-compose up

-The instance should be available at http://localhost in your machine.
+The instance should be available at http://localhost on your machine.

 You may create a superuser with: